prscX/vs-essential-plugins/README.md

 `npm install`

-On `npm install` it will automatically install all plugins configured in library
+On `install` it will automatically install all plugins configured in library

+> **Note:**
-> **Note:** If you are using MAC then please make your that you have install `code` command in PATH.
+> - If you are using MAC then please make your that you have install `code` command in PATH.
 Please refer [Microsoft Blog](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line) for more details
+> - All plugins are defined in package.json `postinstall` section

 # Essential Plugins
 - [svetlozarangelov.vscode-open-project](https://marketplace.visualstudio.com/items?itemName=svetlozarangelov.vscode-open-project)